Bitwarden Review 2024: Open-Source, but Is It Good?

 Bitwarden is a secure open-source password manager that comes with heaps of extra features and a remarkably low price tag.
 I tested all of Bitwarden’s features for security and usability, and it performed rather well — it’s actually one of the best options on the market for advanced users, but it’s not as good as competitors like 1Password.

 Bitwarden has all the security tools that I expect from a premium password manager, including strong encryption, passkey support, two-factor authentication (2FA), password security auditing, password breach monitoring, plus cloud and local hosting options.
-It doesn’t have as many extra features as some of its top competitors, like Dashlane’s VPN or 1Password’s Travel Mode, but it is an early adopter of passkeys and has a unique Send feature that lets you securely send sensitive information and files to non-Bitwarden users.
+It doesn’t have as many extra features as some of its top competitors, like Dashlane’s phishing alerts or 1Password’s email masking tool, but it includes passkey support and has a unique Send feature that lets you securely send sensitive information and files to non-Bitwarden users.

-Other top password managers are a great deal more user-friendly than Bitwarden, which is its biggest drawback.
-Importing passwords from a browser or other password manager is tricky for non-technical users.
-Likewise, sharing and syncing password vaults with other users is more complicated than necessary, and auto-save and auto-fill are clunky at times.
-Ultimately, the interface just isn’t intuitive.
+Other top password managers are a bit more user-friendly than Bitwarden, which is its biggest drawback.
+It can’t import passwords directly from a browser or other password manager (except for LastPass), and sharing and syncing password vaults with other users is more complicated than necessary.
+Ultimately, the interface just isn’t quite as intuitive as the competition.

 That said, Bitwarden is a good, low-cost option for tech-savvy users and users on a budget — it’s highly secure, handles basic password management well, has a couple of really useful extras, and is around one-third the cost of most competitors.